ADGEfficiency/teaching-monolith/distributed-computing/readme.md

 - allows shared state between tasks (`Actor` model)
 - bottom up scheduling

+Turn off your VPN!
+- get problems wint connecting to the redis database

 https://github.com/ray-project/ray/issues/642

 > Ray uses a distributed bottom-up scheduling scheme in which workers submit tasks to local schedulers, and local schedulers assign tasks to workers.
 Local schedulers can also forward tasks to global schedulers which can load balance between machines.
 Dask uses a centralized scheduler, which manages all tasks for the cluster.
 The point of the bottom-up scheduling approach is to improve task latency and throughput.